Report a Safety Concern

 - Wrap the needle and stopper in a cotton pledget moistened with disinfectant when removing a needle from a rubber-stoppered bottle.

 - Bending, recapping, clipping, or removal of needles from syringes is prohibited.
 If a contaminated needle must be recapped or removed from a syringe, use of a mechanical device or the one-handed scoop method must be used.
 The use of needle nipping devices is prohibited.

 - Use a separate pan of disinfectant for reusable syringes and needles.
 Do not place them in pans containing pipettes or other glassware to eliminate sorting later.

 - Used disposable needles and syringes must be placed in appropriate sharps disposal containers and discarded as medical waste.
 Contact the Chemical Hygiene and Hazardous Materials Officer for more information on the disposal of sharps.

 3. Safe and Effective Use of Biosafety Cabinets

 - It is recommended that your biological safety cabinet is certified when it is installed or after it is moved, and annually thereafter.
-Check the magnahelic gauge regularly for an indication of a problem.
+Check the Magnehelic gauge regularly for an indication of a problem.

 - Understand how your cabinet works.

 - Do not disrupt the protective airflow pattern of the biological safety cabinet.
-Such things as rapidly moving your arms in and out of the cabinet, people walking rapidly behind you, and open lab doors may disrupt the airflow pattern and reduce the effectiveness of the biological safety cabinet.
+Such things as rapidly moving your arms in and out of the cabinet, people walking rapidly behind you, and opening lab doors may disrupt the airflow pattern and reduce the effectiveness of the biological safety cabinet.
 Cabinets should be placed in room, such that workflow in area is minimal.